Obion, Tennessee

 Obion is a town in Obion County, Tennessee, United States, along the Obion River.
 The population was 1,119 at the 2010 census.
 It is part of the Union City, TN–KY Micropolitan Statistical Area.

+History

+Originally called Obion Station, the community was started in 1872 on land owned by William M. Wilson.
+The town was a stop on the Chesapeake, Ohio & Southwestern Railroad.